Ice Perchin’ in Ontario

 (Photo credit: Ashley Rae)

-You don’t need a large arsenal of gear to target perch but keep in mind that you’ll be much more effective by going the ultra-light route.
-Ultra-light rods not only help detect the lightest and finickiest of bites, but they make the battle more fun too.
+You don’t need a large arsenal of gear to target perch, but keep in mind that you’ll be much more effective by going the ultra-light route.
+Ultra-light rods not only help detect the lightest and finickiest of bites, but they make the battle more fun, too.
 Light (1- to 4-pound test) monofilament or fluorocarbon line and tiny jigs tipped with soft plastics—or live bait such as wax worms or maggots—are popular and effective for perch.
-A sensitive tip or a spring bobber helps to see when a fish strikes your offering as sometimes the bite can be so subtle.
+A sensitive tip or a spring bobber helps to see when a fish strikes your offering, as sometimes the bite can be so subtle.

 I like using small jigging spoons or something with a rattle, such as an Ultra Light Rippin’ Rap Size 3, to call in any active fish in the area.
 Fish that respond to these presentations tend to be more curious and aggressive.
 If they’re a little finicky and don’t go for the ‘call bait,’ I’ll switch and drop down a 1/16oz to 1/8oz tungsten micro jig tipped with a Trigger-X Moustache Worm or a similar finesse soft plastic to tempt them to bite.
 Live bait is great and certainly effective, but I find that soft plastics will usually hold up much longer.
 Perch can be really crafty sometimes, pulling live bait off a hook before you can even get a hookset in.
 With cold hands and tiny jigs, it’s nice not having to keep re-rigging all day long when the bite is on.
-I also find it important to get back down there as quickly as possible in between fish in order to keep the school from moving on.
+I also find it important to get back down there as quickly as possible between fish in order to keep the school from moving on.
 Perch are very curious.

 ice fishing for ontario perch